raleel/mythras-srd/0002_Characters.md

 ## Step 7: Bonus Skill Points

-As a final step, a last pool of 150 skill points areis assigned to round out the character.
-These may be applied to any Standard skillskill, or those Professional skills gained as part of Culture or Career.
-Once againagain, a Games Master may apply a cap to how many skill points can be applied to any particular skill.
+As a final step, a last pool of 150 skill points is assigned to round out the character.
+These may be applied to any Standard skill, or those Professional skills gained as part of Culture or Career.
+Once again, a Games Master may apply a cap to how many skill points can be applied to any particular skill.

 ### Creating Experienced Characters